weareseeed/rswps-site/docs/migrating-from-v2-to-v3.md

 />
 ```

 And that's all!
-The rest of the new features can be seen in all the docs and the examples.
+The rest of the new features can be seen in all the docs and examples.